ForJessicaSake/Ecommerce-Fasco-Grocery-Store/README.md

 # Ecommerce: Fasco Grocery Store

 ## About
-An ecommerce grocery store built with Zusatand state management library on React.
+An ecommerce grocery store built with Zustand state management library on React.

 ## Technologies
 - React.js